 The User Memory Areas are highlighted in Green on the memory map.
-They can be read and written via both USB and $I^2C$ .
+They can be read and written via both USB and I^2C .
 All locations within this range are freely programmable; no areas have special functions and there is no checksum for the user area.

-Note that the application should take into account the specification for the number of write cycles in Section 6.4 if it will be writing to the MTP memory multiple times.
+Note that the application should consider the specification for the number of write cycles in Section 6.4 if it will be writing to the MTP memory multiple times.